tchop Logo

 5. Encourage peer-to-peer dialogue

-Foster horizontal communication by creating team spaces or discussion groups for employees to exchange ideas and collaborate.
+Build horizontal communication by creating team spaces or discussion groups where people can exchange ideas and collaborate without everything going through management layers first.

 6. Celebrate feedback-driven changes